-Authority: T.C.A. §§ 4-5-202, 4-5-208, 4-5-209, 71-5-105, 71-5-109, Executive Order No. 23.
+Authority: T.C.A. §§4-5-202, 4-5-209, 71-5-105, 71-5-109, Executive Order No. 23.
 Administrative History: Public necessity rule filed July 1, 2002; effective through December 13, 2002.
-Original rule filed September 30, 2002; to be effective December 14, 2002; however, on December 9, 2002, the House Government Operations Committee of the General Assembly stayed rule 1200-13-14-03; new effective date February 12, 2003.
+Original rule filed September 30, 2002; to be effective December 14, 2002; however, on December 9, 2002, the House Government Operations Committee of the General Assembly stayed rule 1200-13-13-.03; new effective date February 12, 2003.
 Emergency rule filed December 13, 2002; effective through May 27, 2003.
+Public necessity rule filed April 29, 2005; effective through October 11, 2005.
+Amendments filed July 28, 2005; effective October 11, 2005.
 Public necessity rule filed December 29, 2005; effective through June 12, 2006.
 Public necessity rule filed December 29, 2005, expired June 12, 2006.
 On June 13, 2006, affected rules reverted to status on December 28, 2005.
 Amendment filed March 31, 2006; effective June 14, 2006.
 Amendment filed August 14, 2006; effective October 28, 2006.
-Amendment filed January 26, 2007; effective April 11, 2007.
-Amendment filed September 13, 2007; effective November 27, 2007.
 Public necessity rule filed February 8, 2008; effective through July 22, 2008.
 Repeal and new rule filed May 7, 2008; effective July 21, 2008.
 Amendments filed September 25, 2009; effective December 24, 2009.
-Amendment filed November 30, 2009; effective February 28, 2010.
-Emergency rule filed March 1, 2010; effective through August 28, 2010.
-Amendment filed May 27, 2010; effective August 25, 2010.
-Amendments filed October 26, 2010; effective January 24, 2011.
-Amendments filed June 18, 2012; effective September 16, 2012.

-1200-13-14-.04 COVERED SERVICES.
+1200-13-13-.04 COVERED SERVICES.

-- (1) Benefits covered under the managed care program - (a) TennCare MCCs shall cover the following services and benefits subject to any applicable limitations described in this Chapter.
-TennCare MCCs shall cover TennCare CHOICES services and benefits in accordance with Rule 1200-13-01-.05.. - Any and all medically necessary services may require prior authorization or approval by the MCC, except where prohibited by law. - An MCC shall not refuse to pay for a service solely because of a lack of prior authorization as follows: - (i) Preventive, diagnostic, and treatment services for persons under age 21.
+- (1) Benefits covered under the managed care program - (a) TennCare MCCs shall cover the following services and benefits subject to any applicable limitations described herein.
+TennCare MCCs shall cover TennCare CHOICES services and benefits in accordance with Rule 1200-13-01-.05. - Any and all medically necessary services may require prior authorization or approval by the MCC, except where prohibited by law.

+- An MCC shall not refuse to pay for a service solely because of a lack of prior authorization as follows: - (i) EPSDT services.
 MCCs shall provide all medically necessary, covered services regardless of whether the need for such services was identified by a provider whose services had received prior authorization from the MCC or by an in-network provider. - (ii) Emergency services.
 MCCs shall not require prior authorization or approval for covered services rendered in the event of an emergency, as defined in these rules.
-Such emergency services may be reviewed on the basis of medical necessity or other MCC administrator requirements, but cannot be denied solely because the provider did not obtain prior authorization or approval from the enrollee's MCC. - MCCs shall not impose any service limitations that are more restrictive than those described herein; however, this shall not limit the MCC's ability to establish procedures for the determination of medical necessity. - Services for which there is no federal financial participation (FFP) are not covered.

-- 5. Non-covered services are non-covered regardless of medical necessity. - (b) The following physical health and mental health benefits are covered under the TennCare managed care program.
+Such emergency services may be reviewed on the basis of medical necessity or other MCC administrator requirements, but cannot be denied solely because the provider did not obtain prior authorization or approval from the enrollee's MCC. - 3.
+MCCs shall not impose any service limitations that are more restrictive than those described herein; however, this shall not limit the MCC's ability to establish procedures for the determination of medical necessity. - 4.
+Services for which there is no federal financial participation (FFP) are not covered. - 5.
+Non-covered services are non-covered regardless of medical necessity. - (b) The following physical health and mental health benefits are covered under the TennCare managed care program.
+There are some exclusions to these benefits.
+The exclusions are listed in this rule and in Rule 1200-13-13-.10. - (b) The following physical health and mental health benefits are covered under the TennCare managed care program.
 Benefits offered under the TennCare CHOICES program are also covered under the TennCare managed care program, as described in Rule 1200-13-01-.05.
 There are some exclusions to the benefits listed below.
-The exclusions are listed in this rule and in Rule 1200-13-14-.10.
+The exclusions are listed in this rule and in Rule 1200-13-13-.10.